EveryOneIsGross/scratchTHOUGHTS/README.md

 ---
 021023

 Maybe this is how Nana's did it anyways, but I want to embed the generator into the pattern of the needlework.
 Scratch script takes a n x n grid and a simplified glyph of needlework instruction as a self defining pattern for multiple generations.
 My idea being you could code and write in analog.
 Further idea being a script that converts vector embeddings into needlework.
+Our knowledge hung on our great rented halls as tapestries!

 [LACE](https://github.com/EveryOneIsGross/scratchTHOUGHTS/blob/main/needlework.py)